-The Australian Dietary Guidelines provide advice on eating for health and wellbeing for the general population.
+The Australian Dietary Guidelines1 (see note, page 5) provide advice on eating for health and wellbeing for the general population.
 They were developed by the National Health and Medical Research Council (NHMRC).

-The next two pages outline the key recommendations from the guidelines.
+The key recommendations from the Australian Dietary Guidelines are outlined on pages 6 and 7.
 Following these guidelines will help ensure you eat well and may reduce your risk of developing some cancers.
 It is also important to be as physically active as possible (see pages 15-16).